Israel evacuates 800 White Helmets to Jordan in face of Syria advance - AFP

 White Helmets head Raed Saleh said the evacuees had arrived in Jordan after being "surrounded in a dangerous region".

-A German diplomatic source said Berlin would accept several of the evacuees, but did not provide a figure.

-"Germany will participate with several international partners in taking in evacuated White Helmets," the source said.

-Canadian Foreign Minister Chrystia Freeland said she had "called for global leadership to support and help these heroes" at last week's NATO summit.
+Canadian Foreign Minister Chrystia Freeland said she "called for global leadership to support and help these heroes" during a meeting of foreign ministers at the NATO leaders' summit in Brussels a week ago.

 The White Helmets have rescued thousands of civilians trapped under the rubble or caught up in fighting in battered opposition-held zones along various fronts of Syria's seven-year conflict.

-Since its formation, when Syria's conflict was nearing its third year, more than 250 of its volunteers have been killed.
+Since its formation, when Syria's conflict was nearing its third year, more than 200 of its volunteers have died and another 500 have been wounded.

 The group's motto -- "To save one life is to save all of humanity" -- is drawn from a verse in the Koran, although the White Helmets insist they treat all victims, regardless of religion.